whoisdsmith/VAULTSIDIAN/home-mthrfckr/Terminal/Learning-The-Shell/Learning-The-Shell-Lesson-1-What-Is-The-Shell.md

+# Learning-The-Shell-Lesson-1-What-Is-The-Shell

 Simply put, the shell is a program that takes commands from the keyboard and gives them to the operating system to perform.
 In the old days, it was the only user interface available on a Unix-like system such as Linux.
-Nowadays, we have _graphical user interfaces (GUIs)_ in addition to _command line interfaces (CLIs)_ such as the shell.
+Nowadays, we have *graphical user interfaces (GUIs)* in addition to *command line interfaces (CLIs)* such as the shell.

 On most Linux systems a program called `[bash](http://linuxcommand.org/lc3_man_pages/bash1.html)` (which stands for Bourne Again SHell, an enhanced version of the original Unix shell program, `sh`, written by Steve Bourne) acts as the shell program.
 Besides `bash`, there are other shell programs available for Linux systems.
 These include: `ksh`, `tcsh` and `zsh`.

 ## What's a "Terminal?"

-It's a program called a _terminal emulator_.
+It's a program called a *terminal emulator*.
 This is a program that opens a window and lets you interact with the shell.
 There are a bunch of different terminal emulators we can use.
 Some Linux distributions install several.
 These might include `gnome-terminal`, `konsole`, `xterm`, `rxvt`, `kvt`, `nxterm`, and `eterm`.

 ## Starting a Terminal